Diaper Rash Remedies - Diaper Rash Treatment and Quick Cures

 Keep baby's bottom clean and dry

-Spritz baby's diaper area with diaper rash spray each diaper change
+Spritz baby'item--diaper-rash-spray--BABYDIAPERSPRAY.html" title="Diaper Rash Spray">diaper rash spray each diaper change

-Cover baby's diaper area, especially any folds and creases, with diaper rash cream each diaper change to provide a barrier preventing urine and feces to come in contact with baby's skin.
+Cover baby'item--diaper-rash-creams--BABYDIAPERCREAM.html" title="Diaper Rash Cream">diaper rash cream each diaper change to provide a barrier preventing urine and feces to come in contact with baby's skin.

 See your pediatrician if your baby's diaper rash does not improve in 48-72 hours.